-Students who are experiencing difficulties in any area (academic, behavior, speech, motor skills, etc.) will be recommended to the Intervention Assistance Team.
-This is a group of professionals who will meet with the parents to discuss strengths, concerns, and strategies to help the individual child.
-All children will be referred to the Intervention Assistance Team before any testing for a suspected disability takes place.
+Students who are experiencing difficulties in any area (academic, behavioral, speech, motor skills, etc.) will be recommended to the Intervention Assistance Team (IAT).
+This is a group of professionals who will meet with parents to discuss strengths, concerns, and strategies to help the individual child.
+All children will be referred to the IAT before any testing for a suspected disability takes place.